ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 Each widget works a little differently, but all are set up in the same basic way.
 Below is an example using the "Text Box" control:

 1. UI can be found in two different locations, but both contain the same things.
-Use either the **Object** menu at the top of the screen, or the UI Elements section of **CORE Content**.
-In this case, let's use CORE Content.
+Use either the **Object** menu at the top of the screen, or the UI Elements section of **Core Content**.
+In this case, let's use Core Content.

-2. Scroll to the bottom of the CORE Content window, and click the UI Elements section within the "**GAME OBJECTS**" category.
+2. Scroll to the bottom of the Core Content window, and click the UI Elements section within the "**GAME OBJECTS**" category.

    On the right several different options will be displayed, and these are the pieces we're looking for!

 3. First we need something to hold the UI.
 So select the **UI Container** object, and drag this into your project Hierarchy.
 This is an object that cannot have any transformations, and only exists to hold UI within it.

-4. Next, from that UI Elements section of CORE Content, click the **UI Text Box**, and drag this on top of the UI Container we just made.
+4. Next, from that UI Elements section of Core Content, click the **UI Text Box**, and drag this on top of the UI Container we just made.
 It should now be displaying on-screen in the viewport as well!

    ![New Hierarchy](../../img/EditorManual/UI/Hierarchy.png "The text box is a child of the UI container."){: .center}